ValenciaArcega/my-brain/development-course/notes-react.md

 }
 ```

-or in loops or statements
+Neither in loops or statements

 ```js
 if (true) {